kirru2198/kubernetes/01_kubernetes.md

 ### Other Ways to Launch Kubernetes

 1. **EC2 Setup (Manual Kubernetes Cluster)**: Manually create an EC2 instance as a master and others as worker nodes.
+- You have to manually set up the Kubernetes components and handle the management of the cluster, including high availability and backups.

-2. **MiniKube**: A lightweight Kubernetes setup for learning or testing purposes.
+3. **MiniKube**: A lightweight Kubernetes setup for learning or testing purposes.
+- It runs a single-node Kubernetes cluster on your local machine, where the control and worker node are the same.
+This setup is easy to manage but not suitable for production.

 ## kubectl